12 Best Things To Do in Prague

 Konopiste Castle| ©Marek Prokop

-Konopiste Castle is a popular excursion for visitors to Prague for its historical interest, as its last owner was Archduke Franz Ferdinand of Austria, whose famous assassination was the trigger for World War I. Today, Konopiste Castle is a protected monument of Prague.
+Konopiste Castle is a popular excursion for those travelling to Prague for its historical interest, as its last owner was Archduke Franz Ferdinand of Austria, whose famous assassination was the trigger for World War I. Today, Konopiste Castle is a protected monument of the Czech Republic.

 Today, Konopiste Castle is a protected monument of the Czech Republic whose galleries house impressive collections of weaponry, tapestries and works of art.